-So what makes a tourist spot eco-friendly?
-Conservation, Wildlife Conservation.
-In other words the proper management of a region’s biodiversity.
+So, what makes a tourist spot eco-friendly?
+Conservation, wildlife conservation.
+In other words, the proper management of a region’s biodiversity.
 This is where you will still find nature’s goodness undiluted, always greener.
 One good fact about Africa is that we did not and have not contributed to the global warming concerns, at least not in a significant percentage.
-That means our natural environment are serving the purpose of their creation to man.
+That means our natural environment is serving the purpose of their creation to man.
 As much as Africa strives to be as developed as her western counterparts, she is also taking cognizance of the dire need to protect her natural endowments, her natural embellishments which are continuously threatened by the pressure of development.

 1. Mombo Camp (Okavango Delta)

-According to CNN, this tented camp has become a favorite eco-tourist attraction in Africa.
-It has a luxury Lodge, predominantly made and furnished with wood works.
-Nature is felt more closely at the sight of the fauna and floras of the wilds
+According to CNN, this tented camp has become a favourite eco-tourist attraction in Africa.
+It has a luxury Lodge, predominantly made and furnished with woodworks.
+Nature is felt more closely at the sight of the fauna and floras of the wilds.

 2. Nkwichi Lake

 Oh dear… What could be more beautiful?
 The white sand, the deep blue ocean or the magnificent skies.
 The Malawian Nkwichi lake is simply as divine as it’s nature-friendly; a nice place to have that disconnect from unnecessary noise.

 A vacation here will make you think twice about the once glorified industrial revolution.
 Experience peace, embrace it and stir it in the face if you have to.
 The lodge is more gorgeous in the twilight because of its lantern lit exquisite interior; therein, you can have your meals or outdoors in the sand.
 Nkwichi lodge offers you an ocean view in the daytime and perhaps a chat with the stars in the moonlight.